habte-selassie/javascript--demo/README.md

 # javascript--demo
-Demo for javascript simple projects
+Demo for javascript simple  and intermidiate projects